-The adventurous side of human nature drives us to explore—to venture into the unknown to make it known.
-As we strive to travel further and faster, innovation is our natural companion.
-Who knows what new technologies will arise out of Breakthrough Starshot, a bold, new initiative to reach the stars?
+The adventurous side of human nature drives us to explore—to venture into the unknown to make it known!
+As humans aim to travel farther and faster, innovation is our natural companion.
+Who knows what kind of new technologies will come out of Breakthrough Starshot—a bold, new initiative—to reach the stars?

 Breakthrough Starshot is a bold idea to use nanocraft (about the size of a postage stamp) aptly named StarChips to explore space.
-A StarChip is a tiny sailing vessel that will be driven by a powerful laser beam directed at the sail and is expected to accelerate to 20 percent of light speed.
-The nanocraft will head for Alpha Centauri, 4.7 light years (25 trillion miles away).
+A StarChip is a tiny sailing vessel that will be driven by a powerful laser beam directed at the sail.
+And it is expected to accelerate to 20 percent of light speed.
+Notably, the nanocraft will head for Alpha Centauri, which is 4.7 light years (25 trillion miles) away.